drhaliburton/card-generator/tutorial/Part III.md

-# JavaScript and the Document Object Model
+# Part III: JavaScript and the Document Object Model

 Now that we've created something beautiful, we're going to explore how to bring your page to life.
 JavaScript allows you to dictate how your page will interact with it's users when they interact with your page.
 We'll walk through how to add some basic functionality but JavaScript opens a whole other dimension of interaction that is really only limited by your understanding of the language.
 I really loved the Odin Project's [Web Develpment 101](https://www.theodinproject.com/courses/web-development-101) course for hands-on practice and Wes Bos has been an invaluable resource for both JS wizardry and terrible jokes - try out his [JavaScript 30](https://javascript30.com/) challenge.